LIFT Open Market

 In most areas you can increase your equity share to 100% over time if you choose to do so.

 The Scottish Government’s contribution depends on the amount of mortgage you can get compared to the value of the property that meets your needs.
 Price thresholds apply.
+The maximum you can pay for a property is the threshold figure, or valuation figure, whichever is the lowest.

 Not ready to apply?
 Join the LIFT mailing list to receive additional information on the scheme, including the maximum purchase price for a property in your area, via email.